ValerioSpagnoli/Neural-Networks-Project-SemiTime/README.md

 This repository containts the project for Neural Network course of Artificial Intelligence and Robotics of La Sapienza University.

-The project is based on this paper: **Semi-supervised time series classification by temporal relation prediction** (https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf), which describes a novel approach for time series classification.
+The project has been based on this paper: **Semi-supervised time series classification by temporal relation prediction** (https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf), which describes a novel approach for time series classification.
 In this work the authors have proposed a method of semi-supervised time series classification architecture (termed as **SemiTime**) by gaining from the structure of unlabeled data in a self-supervised manner.

 |Schematic illustration of semi-supervised techniques described| SemiTime architecture|